Sultanah Nur Zahirah: Family life

-Hobbies and Interests

-The Sultanah loves interior decoration and does much of the interior design at the palace.
-She loves to cook, especially dishes that are the favourites of her husband and family.
-Sultanah Nur Zahirah also loves to read books, specially concerning intelligence quotient and emotional quotient.
-The Sultanah is also interested in martial arts, as the activity keeps a person's body fit and trim.
-She spends her free time by taking part in exercises such as aerobics.
-She also likes strenuous sports, such as endurance horse riding, which is the favourite of the Sultan.
-The Sultanah is her husband's number one supporter when he takes part in such races locally or overseas.

 Social contributions

 She played a major role during the humanitarian response to the 2004 Indian Ocean earthquake by collecting donations which were successfully distributed to victims through both the Acheh and Kedah governments.
 The list of generosity of the Sultanah includes involving herself with programmes to assist the poor and those with special needs.

 In 2006, the Yayasan DiRaja Sultan Mizan, a local foundation of the royal family of Terengganu, represented by the queen distributed milk bottle especially for cleft-lipped babies, breast pumps for mothers and related devices to help people with eyesight problems through Hospital Sultanah Nur Zahirah.

 She is the patron of various organisations, uniformed bodies and educational institutions in the Terengganu State.
 The organisations under the Sultanah consist of: